 For the word of God is quick, and powerful, and sharper than any two-edged sword, piercing even to the dividing asunder of soul and spirit, and of the joints and marrow, and is a discerner of the thoughts and intents of the heart.
 Neither is there any creature that is not manifest in his sight: but all things are naked and opened unto the eyes of him with whom we have to do.
 Seeing then that we have a great high priest, that is passed into the heavens, Jesus the Son of God, let us hold fast our profession.

 Raise your hand if you have heard Hebrews 4:12-13 quoted in reference to the Bible, the Word of God?
 Anyone raised in a Baptist church has heard this countless times.
 However, look closely at Hebrews 4:12-14.
 Is the word of God here the Bible or Jesus?
 Notice the male pronoun in the phrase manifest in HIS sight?
 Verse 14 makes the “who” of the text very clear when it says, “Seeing then that we have a great high priest, that is passed into the heavens, Jesus the Son of God…”

 This kind of thinking is common in every sect that believes the Bible is an inerrant, infallible text.
-They think THEIR interpretation is the one, true, exact interpretation and they alone are preaching the pure word of God.
-They are naïvely or deliberately ignorant about the influence of culture, upbringing, and tribal affiliation on what one believes.
-In their mind, they believe exactly what was written on parchment 2,000 years ago.
-In Shannon Jr’s sect, many of the churches have a building cornerstone that says AD 33.
-That’s right, like the Catholic and Landmark Baptist sect, they believe they are the one true church, established by Jesus to propagate the gospel to the ends of the earth.
+They think THEIR interpretation is the one, true, exact interpretation, and they alone are preaching the pure word of God.
+They are naïvely or deliberately ignorant about the influence of geography, culture, environment, and tribal affiliation on what one believes.
+(Please see Why Most Americans are Christian.)
+In their minds, they believe exactly what was written on parchment 2,000 years ago.
+In Shannon’s sect, many of the churches have a building cornerstone that says AD 33.
+That’s right, just like the Catholic and Landmark Baptist sect, they believe they are the one true church, established by Jesus to propagate the true gospel to the ends of the earth.